rehierl/abstract-properties/14-x-types-of-properties/14-1-base-orders/1-0-a-traces-recap.md

 ```

 Note that, since a node has no more than two child nodes in DTO, and since
-**the end-tag of a node** appears just after its last descendant in DTU, the
+**the end-tag of a node** appears just after its last descendant in DTU, that
-end-tag of a node **separates the descendants of a node** from its additonal
+end-tag can be understood to **separate the descendants of a node** from its
-descendants in DTO.
+additonal descendants in DTO - i.e. located in between both branches.

 <!-- ======================================================================= -->
 ## the pre-order trace over DPR